Former IAAF head Lamine Diack sentenced to 2 years in prison

-The verdict will also cover others who faced charges at the six-day hearing, including his son, Papa Massata Diack.
+Diack’s son, Papa Massata Diack, was also on trial.
 The former IAAF marketing consultant lives in Senegal and was tried in his absence, also on corruption, money laundering and breach of trust charges.

 Ahead of the verdict, Papa Massata Diack this week called the charges “the biggest lie in the history of world sport.”
 He said he earned $10 million from his IAAF consultancy work but all legally.
 He said he skipped the trial because “to submit to French justice is to put myself at the disposal of my enemies.”
 Senegal refused to extradite him.